Grilled Game Hen w/Garlic Sauce

 I had come across a news story about an Armenian-Lebanese restaurant called Zankou Chicken.
 This Armenian-Lebanese rotisserie chicken restaurant with a store in Anaheim, California (home of Disneyland) Little Arabia, is widely known for its white garlic sauce.

 At first I was thinking "how good could this possibly be"?
-After a little more reading I figured that a tiny shop that grosses over $1 million annually must be doing something right.
+After a little more reading I figured that a tiny shop that nets over $1 million annually must be doing something right.
 As good as the chicken is supposed to be, this sauce defines what they do.

 Last night I did a simple grilled game hen that I cooked with just salt, pepper over hardwood charcoal that I added a couple of sticks of applewood to.
 This chicken was moist and juicy and the Zankou Garlic sauced absolutely killed.